Drone-FYP2021-PolyU-EIE/Gazebo-simulation/README.md

 2021-10-27 update ```SETUP.md``` and complete the PX4 Gazebo with ROS Wrapper environment setup

+2021-10-29 successfully install realsense D435i into drone model and all the camera topic seems work normally, start to study VINS-FUSION for localization component
 ### Remark
 ```test_attention_clipper.launch``` will automatically map the input Bounding Box into the point cloud, it seems to map the original point into d435_depth_optical_frame